HexaCluster/pg_dbms_metadata/README.md

 * `GET_DDL()` This function extracts DDL of specified object.
 * `GET_DEPENDENT_DDL()` This function extracts DDL of all dependent objects of specified type for a specified base object.
+* `GET_GRANTED_DDL()` This function extracts the SQL statements to recreate granted privileges and roles for a specified grantee.
 * `SET_TRANSFORM_PARAM()` This procedure is used to customize DDL through configuring session-level transform params.

 ## [Installation](#installation)